 We are constantly learning more and more about Salhouse Broad, gaining new photos brought in by locals and visitors alike.
-I am fascinated by the history of my work place, so strive to piece this puzzle together.
+We are fascinated by the history of our work place, so strive to piece this puzzle together.

 If you have any old photos or memories that you would like to share, please get in touch.

 8000BC- The Broads are based on alluvial deposits of peat and silt laid down around 10,000 years ago.

 900s - The site was dug by hand for sand and gravel.
 Today, we can see the sandy beach is a result of this extraction.
 Joyce Lambert, a young botanist in the 1950's, deduced that the Norfolk Broads were not created naturally, but instead were man made.
 This finding transformed our understanding of the Broads today and our knowledge of the economy of the area in the middle ages.
 Joyce conducted her own research, whereby she made a selection of close space borings through the silt to the underlying peat in a variety of locations within the Broads, upon which she realised that the watercourses were mostly basin shaped with vertical, rather than sloping slides, highlighting they were dug out by man.
 This realisation was initially received skeptically at Joyce's presentation to the Norfolk and Norwich Naturalists Society in 1952, as it was understandably puzzling as to how such extensive excavations could have been dug by hand within areas of the floodplain, that are now subject to regular inundation.